-Joe Cunningham has been making quilts, writing about quilts, talking about quilts and teaching quilt making since 1979.
+Joe Cunningham has been making quilts, writing about quilts, talking about quilts, and teaching quiltmaking since 1979.
 He has been widely published and has had his quilts shown and acquired by major museums.
 Building from an understanding of traditional quilts, Cunningham has found a way to express his ideas in original quilt terms.
 He has been featured on the PBS program Craft in America, and continues to travel widely to teach and lecture.

 Jane began quilting in 1980.
-Since then her graphic quilts have been shown in many national and international exhibits.
-Her quilt Willow was named as One of the One Hundred Best American Quilts of the 20th Century.
-Jane is also the author of The Quilted Garden, Patchwork Sassaman Style and Color My Garden.
+Since then, her graphic quilts have been shown in many national and international exhibits.
+Her quilt Willow was named as one of the 100 Best American Quilts of the 20th Century.
+Jane is also the author of The Quilted Garden, Patchwork Sassaman Style, and Color My Garden.
 Jane’s love for historic decorative arts can be seen in all facets of her work, but it is especially evident in the exuberant fabric she is currently designing for FreeSpirit.
 Most of her appliquéd art quilts are symbolic statements about the cycles and spiritual forces of life.
-By using colorful fabrics cut into dramatic shapes, she tries to express the energy and mystery of our amazing universe - from the miraculous beauty of a single blossom to the complicated powers of the soul.
-Her intent is to remind us that we are part of a bigger “cosmic” picture.Location: HARVARD, IL
+By using colorful fabrics cut into dramatic shapes, she tries to express the energy and mystery of our amazing universe, from the miraculous beauty of a single blossom to the complicated powers of the soul.
+Her intent is to remind us that we are part of a bigger cosmic picture.